Saruni Mara: Our full report

 A winding road takes you from the flat plains of the Mara North Conservancy up to the lodge itself, which has a high vantage point.
 As you approach, you can marvel at how both the rooms and the main area are individually cantilevered out from the hillside.

 Once at Saruni Mara, a stone pathway takes you through grassy lawns to the office and shop where WiFi is available, and a vast array of tempting curios include beaded items from the local community and more opulent ones from Nairobi.
-If you are lucky, one of the two resident eland might be snoozing here on the porch, posing for up-close photographs as he did for us, when we last visited, in March 2017.
+If you are lucky, the resident eland might be snoozing here on the porch, posing for up-close photographs as he did for us, when we last visited, in March 2017.

 The path continues on to the main, open-fronted dining and lounge banda.
 This has an almost cottage-like appearance, with dark wooden beams running through white-washed plastered walls and areas of exposed stone along the back and sides of the building, and a high thatched roof that adds to the bright and breezy feel.
 Rather than overly stylish, the décor is quite plain, but simple pieces of Swahili furniture add character, and the rustic yet uncluttered look works really well.

 A stone bench scattered with cushions offers a place to sit during the day, while a softer arrangement of chairs and sofas face a fire that is lit on cool evenings.
 We loved the enormous dining table made from old railway sleepers full of its original knots and holes – just watch where you put your glass of wine!
 Communal meals are served here, with lovely old-fashioned silverware giving a faintly colonial feel to your dining experience.